MonolixSuite Data set guide

 REGRESSOR columns define variables (possibly time-varying) that will be available for calculations in the structural model after regressor definition.
 Regressors can for instance be used to take into account time-varying covariates (example here), or tag the columns corresponding to individual PK parameters in a sequential PKPD modeling approach.

 Allowed values in the REGRESSOR column are doubles and dot ‘.’ (to indicate missing values).
 For the first record (observation or dose line) of each subject (or subject-occasion if occasions are present), the regressor value cannot be missing (no dot ‘.’ allowed).
-For the following missing values, the interpolation will be done using “Last Observation Carried Forward“.
+For the following missing values, the interpolation will be done using the setting chosen in the GUI, which can be “Last Carried Forward” or “linear interpolation”.
 Regressor values on observation or dose lines are used the same way, as well as regressor values on lines with no observation and no dose.

 Several columns can be tagged as REGRESSOR.
 In that case, the mapping with the regressors defined in the model is done by name if possible, otherwise by order: the first column tagged as REGRESSOR in the data set is mapped to the first element in the model input list defined as regressor.